Southern Highlands Reserve Master Plan & Garden Design

 To begin the design process I wandered through the woods, sketching scenes that attracted my interest.

-In these sketches I stopped every 50 paces to sketch whatever the woods presented to me.
+In this exercise I stopped every 50 paces to sketch whatever the woods had to offer.

-The woods had many existing clumps of fragrant flame azaleas.
+The site had many existing masses of fragrant flame azaleas.

-In the Azalea Walk, existing clumps of flame azaleas were connected with a serpentine path, and the ground plan was simplified with uniform sweeps of ferns.
+In the Azalea Walk, clumps of mature flame azaleas were connected with a serpentine path, the ground plane simplified with uniform sweeps of ferns.

-Adjacent to the Chestnut Lodge, an outdoor living room occupies the roof above the maintenance garage.
+Adjacent to the Chestnut Lodge, the roof above the maintenance garage supports an outdoor living room.

-The Wildflower Labyrinth is built above a drainage field.
+The Wildflower Labyrinth is built above a leach field.